Blinken says WSJ reporter 'wrongfully detained' by Russia

 However, Blinken said a formal determination of Evan Gershkovich’s wrongful detention has not yet been made, something that would elevate the priority of his case within the U.S. government.
 Blinken said the legal process for such a determination would be completed soon.

-“In my mind, there is no doubt that he is being wrongfully detained by Russia,” Blinken told reporters.
+“In my own mind, there’s no doubt that he’s being wrongfully detained by Russia and that’s exactly what I said to Foreign Minister (Sergey) Lavrov when I spoke to him over the weekend and insisted that Evan be released immediately,” Blinken told reporters at NATO headquarters in Brussels.
+“But I want to make sure, as always, because there is a formal process that we go through it and we will and I expect that to be completed soon.”

-Blinken’s comments at NATO headquarters in Brussels came just days after he directly urged his Russian counterpart, Sergey Lavrov, to immediately release Gershkovich as well as another imprisoned American, Paul Whelan, who had already been determined to have been wrongfully detained.
+In what was a rare call with Lavrov since Russia invaded Ukraine early last year, Blinken also urged him to immediately release another imprisoned American, Paul Whelan, who had already been determined to have been wrongfully detained.

-Blinken made that demand in what was a rare phone call with Lavrov since Russia invaded Ukraine early last year.

 When the U.S. government formally designates an American as wrongfully detained, it shifts supervision of the person’s case to a specialized State Department section — the Office of the Special Presidential Envoy for Hostage Affairs — that is focused on negotiating for the release of captives.